University of Glasgow

 (b) research which entails fieldwork in places away from Glasgow.

 For a period of research furth of Glasgow to be covered by these regulations, it will normally entail more than one month of continuous time away from the University.
 A period of one year of continuous or discontinuous time furth of Glasgow is normally the maximum allowed.
+Students who are exceptionally approved for a period of research furth greater than one year in duration must contact the Finance Office Insurance and Risk Section to discuss their specific requirements.

 Some research students will be attending institutions which the University has approved in advance as a base for students working furth of Glasgow.
 In such cases the only relevant regulations below needing to be heeded are those asterisked (*).
 For institutions to be added as an approved host, an application must be made to the relevant Graduate School Board (GSB) by the Graduate School.
 In such an application, it will need to be shown how in general the institution in question can meet the expectations indicated in regulations 2.1 to 2.6.
 Quinquennial reviews will be undertaken of the approved host institutions.